CAFAudit/audit-service/caf-audit-service-container/README.md

 # Audit Web Service Container

 This is a docker container for the [CAF Audit Web Service](https://github.com/CAFAudit/audit-service/tree/develop/caf-audit-service).
-It consists of an web server that connects to Elasticsearch.
+It consists of a web server that connects to Elasticsearch.
 It uses the [Oracle Linux JRE21 base image](https://github.com/CAFapi/oraclelinux-base-images).
 [Audit Service Deploy](https://github.com/CAFAudit/audit-service-deploy) can be used to deploy this container on Docker.

 ### Configuration